The Zambian Government has written and advised the International Monetary Fund of the measures it is undertaking to address debt sustainability.

 The Finance Minister said Government recognizes the support that Zambia receive from cooperating partners in social and economic sectors such as education, health, energy and agriculture and will therefore continue their engagement and interaction with cooperating partners as we value their support.

-Dr Ng’andu reiterated that government will ensure that it implements the debt management measures as directed Cabinet.
+Dr Ng’andu reiterated that government will ensure that it implements the debt management measures as directed by Cabinet.

 Dr Ng’andu said government will continue to engage cooperating partners to support Zambia’s growth and development agenda adding that through implementation of the measures outlined, Government shall return the country to debt sustainability and get the economy on the path to recovery.